dirtsimple/imposer/README.md

   start_of_week: 0
 ```

-(Note: if any part of a given option in the specification is a JSON (sequential) array, and the existing option value contains an array in the same place that has more items than are in the specification, those extra items will remain in the database.
-This is a side-effect of using `array_replace_recursive()`; a future version of Imposer will likely make sequential arrays simply replace their corresponding contents in the database, rather than merging them.)
+The merge algorithm used maps JSON object properties to PHP array keys or object properties within existing options.
+Option values or sub-values that are not JSON objects are not merged, however: they are overwritten.
+This means that if an option value or sub-value is an array in the specification, it *must* be specified fully in order to produce the correct option value in the database.

 ### Menus and Locations